 Agent: Donald Winchester

 Her debut, Inside the Tudor Court: Henry VIII and his Six Wives through the eyes of the Spanish Ambassador, is the first and only biography of the so-called Spanish Ambassador, Eustace Chapuys, the most integral chronicler of the Tudor Court.
-Her second book, Thunder through the Realms: Foreign Power and Intrigue in the Tudor Court, weaves the narrative of five 16th century kingdoms together, while her third, Among The Wolves of Court: Thomas and George Boleyn, is based on her extensive PhD research, and introduces Anne Boleyn’s father and brother, often underplayed figures at Henry’s court, lifting the lid on their rise as highly skilled ambassadors and courtiers who negotiated their way through the complex and ruthless game of politics.
+Her second book, Among The Wolves of Court: Thomas and George Boleyn, introduces Anne Boleyn’s father and brother, often underplayed figures at Henry’s court, lifting the lid on their rise as highly skilled ambassadors and courtiers who negotiated their way through the complex and ruthless game of politics.

-Lauren gives talks regularly, and is a regular contributor for BBC History magazine.
-She is also a contributor for All About History magazine.
+Lauren gives talks regularly, and is a regular contributor for BBC History and All About History magazines.